opensvc/docs.opensvc.com/source/howto.getting.started.rst

         	Primary  : sles1, STARTED
         	Secondary: sles2, FROZEN_STOP

-=> ``STARTED`` state means that ``sles1`` node have finished the startup of OpenHA configured services.
+=> The ``STARTED`` state means that ``sles1`` node has finished the startup of the service, and the script return code was 0.

-We can easilly confirm that the service is running by querying its state through OpenSVC commands:
+We can confirm that the service is running by querying its state through OpenSVC commands:

 **On sles1 node**::